 Cash and cash equivalents: The Foundation considers all highly liquid equity instruments purchased with a maturity of three months or less to be cash equivalents.
+Cash and cash equivalents managed by external managers are included in investments.
 The Foundation maintains cash balances at various financial institutions.
 From time to time, the cash balances may exceed the amounts insured by the Federal Deposit Insurance Corporation, however the Foundation has not experienced any losses in such accounts and management believes the Foundation is not exposed to any significant credit risk related to those accounts.